 Climate activists call for “system change”

-The protesters called for the adoption of a climate charter which will "end hunger, thirst, pollution and climate harms.”
-Photo by Vincent Lali
+Young climate activists, In September 2022, calling for the adoption of a climate charter to "end hunger, thirst, pollution and climate harms.”
+Archive photo by Vincent Lali

 The climate activists called out the Department of Mineral Resources and Energy for being the biggest stumbling block to a just transition from fossil fuels.